Mandatory Overtime: The Overtime Laws in Each State

-FLSA overtime rules apply to Wisconsin’s overtime laws when it comes to employees in manufacturing, mechanical, beauty, retail, hotel, laundry, restaurant, phone, transportation, and shipping.
+FLSA overtime rules apply to overtime laws in Wisconsin when it comes to employees in manufacturing, mechanical, beauty, retail, hotel, laundry, restaurant, phone, transportation, and shipping.
 Exempt establishments include agriculture employees, domestic service employees, some nonprofit organizations, and federal agencies.
-Learn more at the Department of Workforce Development website.
+Learn more at the state Department of Workforce Development website.

 Wyoming Overtime Laws

-FLSA overtime rules dictate Wyoming’s overtime laws.
-You can learn more about Wyoming's mandatory overtime laws and wages by visiting the Federal Minimum Wage website.
+FLSA overtime rules dictate Wyoming overtime laws.
+You can learn more about wages and mandatory overtime laws in Wyoming by reviewing the state Department of Workforce Services FAQs.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo